 Maintaining elevation of your back and head is very important to minimize swelling.
 You may experience minimal pain, but most patients report primarily a sensation of tightening from the swelling.
 Pain medication is prescribed, but usually it is needed for just a day or two.

 Much of the swelling and mild bruising will resolve in seven to ten days, as long as proper care is taken.
 Makeup may be applied after one week.
 Most patients return to work or social activity after seven to ten days.
-Strenuous physical exercise is to be avoided for four to six weeks following surgery.
+Strenuous physical exercise is to be avoided for four to six weeks following facelift surgery.

-Frequently Asked Questions
+Additional Frequently Asked Facelift Questions

 Can I have other cosmetic procedures at the same time?

-When can I return to work, exercise and driving?
+When can I return to work, exercise, and driving?

-What is the cost of a facelift?
+How painful is a facelift?